 Advice for the general public

-The Government intends the United Kingdom to leave the European Union (EU) on 31 October 2019.
-Leaving the EU means a number of changes that will affect businesses, organisations and individual citizens.
+The United Kingdom has left the European Union (EU).
+Leaving the EU means a number of changes that affect businesses, organisations and individual citizens.

 Information has been produced by the Government to help the public and businesses to prepare for the United Kingdom’s exit from the European Union.

 The Government has also produced detailed information on specific subjects including:

 - visiting Europe

 - buying things from Europe

 - living, working or studying in the EU

 A full suite of information on Brexit is available: